AntonAzer/Enterprise-RAG-System/README.md

 - **Modern LCEL pipeline**: built with LangChain Expression Language instead of the legacy `RetrievalQA` chain, giving full control over the retrieval → prompt → generation → citation data flow.
-- **Pluggable embeddings**: OpenAI embeddings by default, with a free local HuggingFace sentence-transformer fallback for zero-cost demos.
+- **Pluggable embeddings**: Groq embeddings by default, with a free local HuggingFace sentence-transformer fallback for zero-cost demos.
 - **Clean modular architecture**: config, document processing, RAG pipeline, and UI are fully separated for readability and easy